Identity Crisis – The Trabant1st September 2018

 Revered in the West.
 Reviled in the East.

-If I spot an interesting machine somewhere I get out my mobile phone and take a few photos.
+Whenever I spot an interesting machine I get out my mobile and take some photos of it (if possible).

 Then I feature it here in ‘Spotted’

-And I am always keen to hear about your interesting car, motorbike or scooter.
+And I am always keen to hear about your interesting vehicle.

 Would you care to share and help me grow my site?